BPerezLamarque/Phylosignal_network/README.md

 <br> <br>

-##  Step 2: Testing for degrees of generalism
+##  Step 2: Testing for the phylogenetic signal in degrees of generalism

 This second step also uses the function  `phylosignal_network` to compute the phylogenetic signal in degrees of generalism (do closely related species interact with the same number of partners?) using a simple Mantel test.
-The goal of this step is especially to verify, if there is s significant phylogenetic signal in species interactions (step 1), whether this step can be caused by a phylogenetic signal in degrees of generalism, rather than in the identity of the interacting species.
+The goal of this step is especially to verify if there is s significant phylogenetic signal in species interactions (step 1), whether this step can be caused by a phylogenetic signal in degrees of generalism, rather than in the identity of the interacting species.

 ```r